What is IoC Container or DI Container

 What is DI Container

-A DI Container is a framework to create dependencies and inject them automatically when required.
+A DI Container is a framework to creates dependencies and injects them automatically when required.
 It automatically creates objects based on the request and injects them when required.
-DI Container helps us to manage dependencies within the application in a simple and easy way.
+DI Container helps us to manage dependencies within the application simply and easily.

 The DI container creates an object of the defined class and also injects all the required dependencies as an object a constructor, a property, or a method that is triggered at runtime and disposes itself at the appropriate time.
 This process is completed so that we don't have to create and manage objects manually all the time.